Mobutu Sese Seko

 To consolidate his power, he established the Popular Movement of the Revolution as the sole legal political party in 1967, changed the Congo's name to Zaire in 1971, and his own name to Mobutu Sese Seko in 1972.
-Mobutu claimed that his political ideology was "neither left nor right, nor even centre", though nevertheless he developed a regime that was intensely autocratic even by African standards of his time.
+Mobutu protected his rule through an intensely autocratic regime and came to preside over a period of widespread human rights violations.
 He attempted to purge the country of all colonial cultural influence through his program of "national authenticity".
 Mobutu was the object of a pervasive cult of personality.
-During his rule, he amassed a large personal fortune through economic exploitation and corruption, leading some to call his rule a "kleptocracy".
-He presided over a period of widespread human rights violations.
-Under his rule, the nation also suffered from uncontrolled inflation, a large debt, and massive currency devaluations.

-Mobutu received strong support (military, diplomatic and economic) from the United States, France, and Belgium, who believed he was a strong opponent of communism in Francophone Africa.
-He also built close ties with the governments of apartheid South Africa, Israel and the Greek junta.
-From 1972 onward, he was also supported by Mao Zedong of China, mainly due to his anti-Soviet stance but also as part of Mao's attempts to create a bloc of Afro-Asian nations led by him.
-The massive Chinese economic aid that flowed into Zaire gave Mobutu more flexibility in his dealings with Western governments, allowed him to identify as an "anti-capitalist revolutionary", and enabled him to avoid going to the International Monetary Fund for assistance.
+Mobutu claimed that his political ideology was "neither left nor right, nor even centre", but was primarily recognized for his opposition to communism within the Françafrique region and received strong support (military, diplomatic and economic) from the United States, France, and Belgium given the fact.
+He also built close ties with the governments of apartheid South Africa, Israel, and the Greek junta.

+Mobutu was notorious for corruption and nepotism: estimates of his personal wealth range from $50 million to $5 billion, amassed through economic exploitation and corruption as president.
+His rule has been called a kleptocracy for allowing this personal fortune even as the economy of Zaire suffered from uncontrolled inflation, a large debt, and massive currency devaluations.
+Mobutu was further known for extravagances such as shopping trips to Paris via the supersonic Concorde aircraft.

-By 1990, economic deterioration and unrest forced Mobutu Sese Seko into coalition with his power opponents.
+By 1990, economic deterioration and unrest forced Mobutu Sese Seko into a coalition with political opponents and to allow a multiparty system.
 Although he used his troops to thwart change, his antics did not last long.
 In May 1997, rebel forces led by Laurent-Désiré Kabila overran the country and forced him into exile.
 Already suffering from advanced prostate cancer, he died three months later in Morocco.
-Mobutu was notorious for corruption, nepotism, and the embezzlement of between US$4 billion and $15 billion during his rule.
-He was known for extravagances such as shopping trips to Paris via the supersonic Concorde aircraft.